top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 ### Demo Day in January

 ##### Interactive Live-Application of Anti-Instagram filtering.
-The visitors can filter a static image interactively with pre-defined color filters and see an instant output image of the Anti-Instagram algorithm.
+The visitors can filter a random static image from the Duckiebot interactively with pre-defined color filters and see an instant output image of the Anti-Instagram algorithm.
 This demo should show how accurate and powerful the Anti-Instagram algorithm is.

 | **+**  | **-**  |
 | :------------: | :------------: |